angular-ui/ui-grid/DEVELOPER.md

   }]);
 ```

-5. Add a tutorial showing how to use your feature.
-Copy one of the existing misc/tutorial files, change the name at the top
+##### Tutorials
-and configure it for your feature.  'grunt dev' and your tutorial is available on http://localhost:9003/docs/#/tutorial.
+Add a tutorial showing how to use your feature.
+Copy one of the existing misc/tutorial files, change the name at the top and configure it for your feature.  'grunt dev' and your tutorial is available on http://localhost:9003/docs/#/tutorial.
 Deployment to http://ui-grid.info/ is done automatically when pushed to ui-grid github.

 # Coding style